dbt

 Monitor

-Once deployed into production, data consumers can self-service access to the data, using it in their own reports and data products.
+Once deployed into production, data consumers can self-service access to the data, using it in their reports and data products.
 During this time, the data team will continue to observe metrics, logs, and traces as data updates flow in, responding to any identified data anomalies or performance issues.

 Catalog